Table of Contents

 They are predictable and reliable.

 Disadvantages of Fertilizers

 The ingredients in the fertilizers are toxic to the skin and respiratory system.

 Excessive use of fertilizers damages the plants and reduces soil fertility.

 Leaching occurs and the fertilizers reach the rivers causing eutrophication.

 Long term use reduces the microbial activity and disturbs the pH of the soil.

 Fertilizers are used for various purposes.
 The uses of fertilizers are mentioned below:

-They are used to provide additional nutrients to the plants.
+They are used to providing additional nutrients to the plants.

 They are added to improve the yield of the crops.